Canadian Jesuits International

 Venezuela: Raising awareness of migration risks and safeguards, promoting reconciliation

-Lebanon: JRS educational support for refugees
+Lebanon: JRS educational support and livelihood for Syrian refugees

 Philippines: Ateneo de Zamboanga scholarship for medical students